akneni/oceanliner/oceanliner-architecture.md

     uint64_t last_committed_term;
     uint64_t num_slots;
     uint64_t num_entries;
+    uint8_t bloom_filter[];
 }
 ```

 - We will also maintain a bloom filter to possibly skip disk reads.
 This bloom filter will take up the remaining 4064 bytes in the first page.
 - **Inline Value store optimization** => We group each slot into a page (4096 bytes).
     - Page Format:
-        - bytes 0 - 2048 => Store 128 entry slots
+        - bytes 0 - 3072 => Store 128 entry slots
-        - bytes 2048 - 2050 => Store packed bitmap of which inline KV slots are taken.
-        - bytes 2050 - 4078 => Stores 16 slots for inline values stores that are 127 bytes each.
+        - bytes 3072 - 4032 => Stores 15 slots for inline values stores that are 64 bytes each.
+        - bytes 4032 - 4072 => `pthread_mutex_t` type (embedded lock).
+        - bytes 4072 - 4074 => packed bitmap of value slots.
-        - bytes 4078 = 4096 => Unused
+        - bytes 4074 - 4096 => Unused
-    - KV format: This will store the value first and then null-terminated string immediately after.
-We can differentiate between these two using the `inline_value_len` field.
+    - The inline value slot will have a length (byte 63 for 64 bytes) and the first 63 bytes will be used to store the actual data.

 - **Rehashing** => TBD.
 - Servicing GET, SET, and DELETE operations will have roughly n/2 threads working on this where n is the number of logical cores on our machine.